 Before undertaking clinical placement, students must obtain and maintain a current first aid and CPR certificate, provide evidence of hepatitis B and a number of other immunisations, undergo a criminal history check and obtain a Blue Card.
 Refer to Program requirements and notes.

-Registered midwife in hospital or community settings, metropolitan, rural and remote locations or private practice midwife.
+- Registered midwife in hospital or community settings, metropolitan, rural and remote locations or private practice midwife, midwifery educator and researcher.

 Australian College of Midwives.